 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-It's been about 2 months since we started our joint hobby of homebrewing beers.
+It's been about two months since we started our joint hobby of homebrewing beers.

 I will say this – it is incredibly fun and a relaxing way to spend an evening most times.

 Since we got the equipment kit and some supplies to start off with, we've beenbusy every week making a batch.

 So what have we made so far?
 Glad you asked 🙂

 I'm proud of the different styles we've tried out so far.

 To get familiar with the brewing process we've been using recipe kits, both the all-grain ones for the smaller 1-gallon batches and the extract kits for the 5-gallon batches.

 However, we're looking to move beyond them.
 At the same time we also want to keep things within our budget, hopefully save some money with our new hobby.